Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 |---|---|

 | Visa type | LA-B2 (Labor Visa).
-Begins as a single-entry visa, then converts to multiple-entry (3, 6, or 12 months) after Work Permit and Stay Permit are in place |
+Issued first as a single-entry visa, then converted to multiple-entry (3, 6, or 12 months) once the Work Permit and Stay Permit are in place |

-| Validity | 3 months, 6 months, or 12 months (renewable for the duration of the employment contract) |
+| Validity | 3 months, 6 months, or 12 months.
+Renewable for the duration of the employment contract |

 | Issuing authority | Consulate Department, Ministry of Foreign Affairs |

-| Legal basis | Law on Entry-Exit and Management of Foreigners in Lao PDR, No. 59/NA (2014), Chapter 4 |
+| Legal basis | Law on Entry-Exit and Management of Foreigners in Lao PDR, No. 59/NA (26 December 2014), Chapter 4 |

 | Additional permits required | Work Permit (Ministry of Labour) + Stay Permit Card (Department of Immigration, Ministry of Public Security) |

-| Published fees (source-specific) | MOIC portal (last updated 2020): LA-B2 formality fee currently still 1,245,000 LAK.
+| Published fees (source-specific) | MOIC portal (last updated 2020): LA-B2 formality fee 1,245,000 LAK, with a 20,000 LAK service fee at embassies/consulates abroad and 5,000 LAK at visa-on-arrival units.
 InvestLaos (investment / OSS workflow, not a general employee fee schedule) lists multiple-entry visa fees of 300,000 / 600,000 / 1,200,000 kip for 3 / 6 / 12 months.
-Visa-on-arrival fees are published separately by nationality.
 No single current source consolidates the full employee process cost.
-Confirm the current total with the Consular Department. |
+Confirm the total with the Consular Department. |

 | Published processing times (source-specific) | MOIC portal: 3 working days per visa issuance.
-InvestLaos (investment/OSS route): 8 working days for the approval stage.
-These may reflect different channels.
+InvestLaos (investment / OSS route): 8 working days for the approval stage.
+These reflect different channels.
 See the Processing Time section. |

 Two Starting Scenarios